-How To Write a Novel: The Complete 20-Step Guide
+How to Write a Novel (Without Fail): The Ultimate 20-Step Guide

 Now it’s time to actually write it.

-As I’ve trained writers through the novel writing process in our 100 Day Book Program, inevitably around day sixty, they tell me how hard the process is, how tired they are of their story, how they have a new idea for a novel and they want to work on that instead.
+As I’ve trained writers through the novel writing process in our 100 Day Book Program, inevitably around day sixty, they tell me how hard the process is, how tired they are of their story, how they have a new idea for a novel, and they want to work on that instead.

-Then, miraculously two or three weeks later they’re emailing me to say they’re about to finish their books and they’re so grateful they didn’t quit.
+Then, miraculously, two or three weeks later, they’re emailing me to say they’re about to finish their books.
+They’re so grateful they didn’t quit.

-This is the process.
-This is how it always goes.
 Just when you think you’re not going to make it, you’re almost there.

-Just when you most want to quit, that’s when you’re closest to a break through.
+Just when you most want to quit, that’s when you’re closest to a breakthrough.

 18. Keep Going, Even When It Hurts